Tag archive for: thesis

 • Objective: Screening assistance

-• Poster: download
+• Poster: Download

 • URL: https://www.kineclic.fr/

-• Target audience: General practitioners and all healthcare professionals who prescribe physical therapy treatments.
+• Target audience: General practitioners and all healthcare professionals who prescribe physical therapy

-• Objective: Assistance with understanding and prescribing
+• Objective: To aid in understanding and prescribing

 • Pros: review of the basics of physical therapy, review of clinical examinations (videos)

-• Poster: download
+• Poster: Download

 • URL: https://gestapratique.fr/

-• Target audience: Interns, General Practitioners, Midwives
+• Target audience: Residents, General Practitioners, Midwives

-• Poster: download
+• Poster: Download

 • URL: https://www.declic-ecrans.com/